 Not everybody is naturally assertive, and often people are not confident enough to assert themselves in the workplace.
 Being assertive means expressing yourself effectively and standing up for your (or another’s) point of view, without being aggressive or inconsiderate to others.
 As a responsible pharmacist it is important to become accustomed to taking the lead and have the confidence to instruct team members about good working practices.

 The Centre for Pharmacy Postgraduate Education (CPPE) offers a guide on assertiveness.
 Working through this programme should help pharmacists to see personal benefits such as increased confidence, self-esteem and self-motivation.
 For further information, see the CPPE website.

 Mindfulness is a technique that can help people to build good relationships.
-Mindfulness is a thought process that allows us to pay attention to, and see clearly what is happening in our lives.
-People who practice mindfulness are careful about what they say and try not to let their own negative emotions impact on the people around them.
-They also take responsibility for their own words and actions.
+Mindfulness is a practice that allows us to pay attention to, and see clearly what is happening in our lives.
+People who practice mindfulness are aware of their feelings and the impact they have on themselves and others.

-Mindfulness can help to reduce stress and anxiety and conflict, and increase resilience and emotional intelligence, while improving communication in the workplace.
-It can be helpful to consider the following questions when deciding whether you are mindful.
-Are you:-
+Mindfulness can help to reduce stress and anxiety and conflict and increase resilience and emotional intelligence, while improving communication in the workplace.
+It can be helpful to consider the following questions to assess your own mindfulness in the workplace.
+Are you:

 - unable to remember what others have said during conversations